 30. White noise – halleluiah

 It is impossible to imagine at least one EDM track without having white noise!
 This waveform has been used by audio engineers practically since the earliest work stage – from the design of separate sounds to the arrangement of entire transitions.
-The absence of its own tone and an array of harmonics in the whole spectrum is the reason why white noise is so widely used in music professional online mixing mastering.
+The absence of its own tone and an array of harmonics in the whole spectrum is the reason why white noise is so widely used in rap mixing.
 Mix it to synthesizers, create drum tails, use it as rhythmic filling through a sidechain and whatever suits you best.
 Your studio – and that is you to make a decision!

 31. Start with the base